ultraviolet-1986/agent_julia/README.md

 Note that these scripts have a companion called `integrated_gpu_support.sh`, which is intended to be ran in the event that the user has a machine with an integrated GPU.
 This is due to a change within the `CairoMakie` package, this package is used to render the output.
+Users of NVIDIA or AMD graphics chipsets need not use this BASH script.

 It is possible to execute the companion script using the Terminal with the following command (This script may also be executed using the Julia REPL by